ralexme/TrollPlugin-ByRalexME/README.md

 # TrollPlugin-ByRalexME 🔥

 Functios:
-   - When player writes the <Message>, he willbe blowed UP!
+   - When player writes the {Message}, he willbe blowed UP!
-      - You can customize the <Message> in config.
+      - You can customize the {Message} in config folder.

 Commands:
    - command(none)